websight-io/docs/docs/docs/release-notes/websight-cms/index.md

 #### Page Editor

-- Improved UX for components drag & drop - indicating if the drop is not allowed.
+- Improved UX for components drag-and-drop - indicating if the drop is not allowed.
 - Fixed the issue for the [Asset Reference](../../developers/development/dialogs/assetreference/) input field - impossible to remove image and save empty value.

 #### Page and Asset Management